wickworks/witchdice/README.md

 - maybe: auto-unselect all attacks for every roll? have to opt-in for them every time?
 - setting: customize which icon shows up for natural 20s

+- bug: animation fading of showing math for die roll doesn't work on production MYSTERIOUSLY, just disabled it

 -- SEE IF THIS WORKS BETTER: